 Green Monday is a thing.
 Sometimes referred to as Manic Monday (a bit too panic-inducing for us!), Green Monday is the second Monday in December and is one of the most lucrative sales for retailers.

-The term was first coined by eBay back in the olden days of 2007 when this was the last day you could order online for delivery before Christmas.
+EBay first coined the term in the olden days of 2007, when this was the last day you could order online for delivery before Christmas.
 While this is no longer true, the day remains one of the biggest days in the holiday rush.